 No. 18 Michigan tops No. 21 Minnesota 49-24 in Milton debut

+The enormity of the moment hit him in the locker room, just before taking the field at Minnesota.

+“I started tearing up,” Milton said.
+"It's real and it’s time to prove to the world what I can do."

-Joe Milton accounted for two touchdowns in an unflappable debut at quarterback for No. 18 Michigan, and the Wolverines trampled No. 21 Minnesota with 258 rushing yards in a 49-24 victory Saturday night to open the virus-delayed season.
+Milton delivered two touchdowns and 277 total yards in an unflappable debut, and the No. 18 Wolverines trampled the No. 21 Gophers with 258 rushing yards in a 49-24 victory Saturday night.

+“I felt great.
+I was comfortable.
+I didn't panic,” said Milton, who went 15 for 22 for 225 yards and rushed eight times for 52 yards.

-Zach Charbonnet had a 70-yard scoring run in the first quarter to set the tone for Michigan's dominance on offense, one of five rushing touchdowns.
+Zach Charbonnet burst through the middle untouched for a 70-yard score in the first quarter, the first of five rushing touchdowns that set the tone for Michigan's dominance on offense.
 Donovan Jeter followed by scoring on a 15-yard scoop of an airborne fumble forced by a blitzing Michael Barrett, one of five sacks by the Wolverines.

-Minnesota's Tanner Morgan passed for 188 yards and a touchdown, with two turnovers.
+Defensive coordinator Don Brown dialed up pressure from every direction, and Michigan's front seven — led by defensive end Kwity Paye — was as fierce as advertised.

+“I just have to be better, period,” said Minnesota's Tanner Morgan, who went 18 for 31 for 197 yards, one touchdown and one interception.

-Barrett added a 66-yard kickoff return to set up Milton's scoring pass to Ben Mason that capped a 21-point first quarter to spur the Wolverines to their 13th win in the last 15 conference openers.
-They have not lost at Minnesota in the battle for the Little Brown Jug trophy since 1977.
+Barrett added a 66-yard kickoff return to set up Milton's scoring pass to Ben Mason that capped a 21-point first quarter.

-With the Wolverines leading 28-17 late in the second quarter, Gophers coach P.J.
-Fleck ordered a fake punt on fourth-and-4 at their own 31, an obvious sign of how overwhelmed their defense was throughout the game.
-Tight end Ko Kieft, who gave the Gophers a 7-0 lead with his touchdown catch, took the snap as the upback but was stuffed for a 2-yard loss.

-Mohamed Ibrahim rushed for 140 yards and two touchdowns for the Gophers.
+“I really trusted in our team.
+I believe in them in that way,” coach Jim Harbaugh said.
+“That’s the way I visualized this game to happen.”

 All-access digital subscription